-A Material Outsourcer and and Outsourcer are defined in the FCA Handbook.
+A Material Outsourcer and Outsourcer are defined in the FCA Handbook.
 Glossary Terms - FCA Handbook Under the Wesleyan P&SM Policy any Material Outsourcer is classified as Strategic meaning that a defect or failure in its performance would:

-- Materially and adversely impact the quality of the system of governance - Unduly increase Operational Risk or significantly reduce control assurance (e.g. if the service is a key mitigating control in the Operational Risk and Control Assessment Matrix) - Impair the ability to comply with any relevant legal or regulatory requirements or the ability of the Regulator to monitor the Society - Undermine the soundness or continuity of Key Functions (any function or activity that is essential to the operation of Wesleyan as it would be unable to deliver its services without the function or activity).
+- Materially and adversely impact the quality of the system of governance - Unduly increase Operational Risk or significantly reduce control assurance (e.g. if the service is a key mitigating control in the Operational Risk and Control Assessment Matrix) - Impair the ability to comply with any relevant legal or regulatory requirements or the ability of the Regulator to monitor the Society - Potentially cause detriment to customers or lengthen the time detriment was suffered; - Undermine the soundness or continuity of Key Functions (any function or activity that is essential to the operation of Wesleyan as it would be unable to deliver its services without the function or activity).